 1. By NYS Law, the primary responsibility for responding to emergencies rests with town Government, and with the Town Supervisor.
 2. Town government agencies and the emergency service organizations play an essential role as the first line of defense.
 3. In responding to a disaster, the Town is required to utilize its own facilities, equipment, supplies, personnel and resources first.
 4. The Town Supervisor has the executive authority for the direction & coordination of disaster 5.
 The Town Supervisor serves as the front line manager of the Town's emergency management activities.
-6. The Town of Marlborough will utilize the Unified Incident Command System (ICS) to manage all emergencies requiring multi-agency response.
+6. The Town of Marlborough will utilize the Incident Command System (ICS) to manage all emergencies requiring multi-agency response.
 The Town of Marlborough recommends and encourages all emergency services organizations in the Town to utilize ICS.
 7. When Town resources are inadequate, the Town Supervisor may obtain assistance from other political subdivisions and the County government.
-8. A request for County assistance will be made to the Ulster County Emergency Management Office, through the Town Supervisor.
-9. The Ulster County Emergency Management Director has the authority to direct and coordinate County disaster operations, and may coordinate response to requests for assistance from the local governments.
-10. The Ulster County Emergency Management Office is responsible for coordinating County emergency management activities.
-11. The Ulster County Director of Emergency Management may coordinate requests for assistance from other political subdivisions within Ulster County 12.
-When the disaster is beyond the management capability of Ulster County, the Ulster County Director of Emergency Management may request State assistance through the State Emergency Management Office.
+8. A request for County assistance will be made to the Ulster County Department of Emergency Services, through the Town Supervisor.
+9. The Ulster County Department of Emergency Services Director or designee has the authority to direct and coordinate County disaster operations and may coordinate response to requests for assistance from the local governments.
+10. The Ulster County Department of Emergency Services is responsible for coordinating County emergency management activities.
+11. The Ulster County Department of Emergency Services Director or designee may coordinate requests for assistance from other political subdivisions within Ulster County

+12. When the disaster is beyond the management capability of Ulster County, the Ulster County Department of Emergency Services Director or designee may request State assistance through the State Emergency Management Office.

 13. State assistance is supplemental to local emergency efforts.
-14. Direction and control of State risk reduction, response and recovery actions is exercised by New York State Disaster Preparedness Commission (DPC), coordinated by the State

-Emergency Management Office.
-The Ulster County Emergency Management Office will assist the Town, and serve as a liaison to the State.
+14. Direction and control of State risk reduction, response and recovery actions is exercised by New York State Disaster Preparedness Commission (DPC), coordinated by the State Emergency Management Office.
+The Ulster County Department of Emergency Services will assist the Town, and serve as a liaison to the State.